koschke/zwift/README.md

 ```

 Note that there is no `w` or `W` after the `_`.
 Note also that you still need to specify your FTP even though this workout example consists of only a single free ride where an FTP value does not really matter.
 Yet, you would hardly create a Zwift workout consisting of only free rides, would you?
 And if there is a concrete power specification, the absolute number must be turned into a relative value for the said technical limitation of the Zwift workout format.

+## What do I need to install on my computer to use the script?